Skip to main content

 • batch-aware devtools metadata across the maintained language SDKs

-• richer routing/pricing metadata in local recorder output
+• richer routing and pricing metadata in local recorder output

 This means the migration story is no longer only “change the base URL.”
-The local debugging and observability path is now meaningfully part of the parity surface.
+The local debugging and observability experience now matters too.

-1) Competitor comparison tooling is now broadly aligned
+1) Competitor comparison tooling is now mostly aligned

 The internal benchmark and compare tooling now supports: